josedtovar/csci401w-sandbox/Assignments/Assignment 2.md

 1. Security and Privacy Concerns: Handling sensitive information about learning progress requires robust security measures.
 Compromises in security could lead to breaches and harm the trust users place in the app.

 2. Technology Literacy: Users may have varying levels of comfort and proficiency with technology.
-SmartLeanr Chat needs to be user-friendly and intuitive, catering to users with different levels of tech literacy.
+SmartLearn Chat needs to be user-friendly and intuitive, catering to users with different levels of tech literacy.

 3. Limited Adaptability to Diverse Learning Styles: Users have diverse learning preferences and styles.
 Balancing the app's features to cater to various learning modes, such as visual, auditory, and kinesthetic, can be challenging.

+### Feature3: Review System for AI responses

 **User Story 3**

-As a \<user type\>, I want to \<describe the specific task or action\>, so I can \<explain the reason for performing this task\>.
+Blaire - "As Quality Assurance, I need to ensure the chatbot gives accurate and quality information based of the users prompts.

+**Constraints**

+1. A

+2. A

+3. A

 **User Story 4**